 The New Paradigms Committee conducts periodic surveys of the membership, it organizes career sessions, plenaries, and roundtables at the annual ASTR conference, and it circulates monthly listings of useful articles and websites.
 For more information about the committee’s activities, please contact email@example.com.

-Click the button below to visit the New Paradigms in Graduate Education Committee's group page.
+Click here to visit the New Paradigms in Graduate Education Committee's group page.

 American Theatre Archive Project

 An initiative of the American Society for Theatre Research, the American Theatre Archive Project (ATAP)